 - Outdated credit or balance information

-To fix any mistakes, call both the credit bureau from which you ordered the report as well as the institution that the error is connected with—both are required to address and fix the issue.
+To fix any mistakes, call both the credit bureau from which you ordered the report as well as the institution that the error is connected to—both are required to address and fix the issue.
+If these errors are the reason you have bad credit, it may be easier to buy a home once they are cleared from your credit report.

-If you have bad credit, not all lenders will work with you.
-Or, if they agree to work with you, they may only offer you higher interest rates.
-That’s why it’s important to do your research to find lenders who will work with borrowers who have bad credit.
+Not all lenders will work with you if you have bad credit.
+Or, even if they do agree to work with you, they may only offer you high interest rates.
+That’s why it’s important to do your research to find lenders willing to work with borrowers who are trying to figure out how to buy a house with bad credit.

 Start by comparing mortgage offers online, looking for the lender that will offer you the best rate based on your credit score.
-One option to consider is an FHA loan; one in six FHA borrowers had a credit score below 600, thanks to the low credit and down payment requirements.
-Most private lenders are FHA-approved, so all you have to do is ask whether the lender you like does FHA loans to get started.
+One option to consider is an FHA loan, which has a lower down payment and credit requirement than other conventional loans.
+In fact, borrowers with credit scores as low as 580 could qualify for an FHA loan.
+Most private lenders are FHA-approved, so all you have to do to get started is ask whether the lender you like provides FHA loans.

-FHA loans require just a 3.5 percent down payment, but other lenders may require a much higher down payment.
-This is why it’s important to have money saved before you start looking—if you don’t have the down payment money, you can’t move ahead with the home you love.
+FHA loans require just a 3.5 percent down payment, but other lenders may require a much higher down payment for homebuyers with bad credit.
+This is why it’s important to have money saved before you start looking.
+If you don’t have the down payment money, you probably won’t be able to move ahead with the home you love.

 If you’re struggling to save for your down payment, you can look for payment assistance via grants from the U.S. Department of Homes and Urban Development (HUD).
-HUD provides funds to each state, who then gives the funds to residents in need.
-Before you can get any support from a HUD grant, however, you do need to be approved for a mortgage, and you will also need to take a HUD-approved Housing Counseling class.
+HUD provides funds to each state, which then gives the funds to residents in need.
+Before you can get any support from a HUD grant, however, you do need to be approved for a mortgage and take a HUD-approved Housing Counseling class.

-Another option is a shared equity mortgage to get the money you need up front.
-This means that the lender and you share ownership of your home.
-When the home is sold, each party (you and the lender) get your share of the equity, based on each of your individual contributions.
+Another option is a shared equity mortgage.
+This means that you and your lender share ownership of your home.
+When the home is sold, each party gets their share of the equity, based on each contribution.

 Bad credit or not, you need to go through the process of being pre-qualified with your lender of choice.
-Luckily, this process, which requires you to speak with a lending officer, is quick and free.
-The point is for you to shed light on your financial situation to get an idea of how much house you can afford, based on the information you share.
+Luckily, this process–which requires you to speak with a lending officer–is quick and free.
+The point is for you to shed light on your financial situation to get an idea of how much house you can afford.
+If you’re dealing with bad credit, you may discuss your credit situation with your lender at this time.

-When you’ve found a home that’s within your budget, you can make the offer that you’re interested in buying.
-Once your offer is accepted, you’ll schedule an inspection to make sure there aren’t any hidden issues, like cracked foundation, that would make it a bad investment.
+Once you’ve been pre-qualified and found a home that’s within your budget, you can make an offer.
+If that offer is accepted, you’ll schedule an inspection to make sure there aren’t any hidden issues, like a cracked foundation, that would make it a bad investment.

-While the process may seem daunting, there are options for buying a home with bad credit.
+While the process may seem daunting, there are options for all those wondering how to buy a house with bad credit.
 Find and use the resources that are available to you and you’ll be a homeowner before you know it.